HomeLeadership

 Before joining the Association, Brian was appointed by Washington State Governor Jay Inslee in 2013 as the Clean Energy Technology Industry Sector Lead within the Office of Economic Development & Competitiveness.
 His extensive background in clean tech includes pivotal roles in various industries, building on his experience as a U.S. Navy officer.
 Brian began his post-military career with an early-stage biofuel startup that evolved into Imperium Renewables, the largest independent biodiesel producer in the U.S. Following his tenure at Imperium, he founded Element Strategic Partners, a consultancy that played a crucial role in establishing the Washington Clean Energy Leadership Council and addressing sustainability and carbon issues on a global scale.
 He holds a degree in Science, Technology, and International Affairs from Georgetown University’s School of Foreign Service.

-Jaclyn Perez
+Jaclyn Woodson

-Jaclyn Perez
+Jaclyn Woodson

 Operations Director

-With a proven track record of managing budgets, developing policies and procedures, coordinating with governmental bodies, and driving successful public-private partnerships, Jaclyn Perez is a seasoned professional in management and government liaison roles.
+With a proven track record of managing budgets, developing policies and procedures, coordinating with governmental bodies, and driving successful public-private partnerships, Jaclyn Woodson is a seasoned professional in management and government liaison roles.
 Her background includes expertise in accounts management, policy development, procurement, legislative analysis, and program, project & contract management.
 Additionally, her experience in tribal coordination and community engagement has allowed her to navigate complex situations effectively.

 Jaci has successfully managed multi-million-dollar budgets, stood up significant workgroups, boards, public-private partnerships, and played a key role in securing substantial DOE awards.
 In her current role as PNWH2 Operations Director, she oversees various responsibilities such as board management, budget development, contractor coordination, and policy implementation to ensure federal and state compliance.
 Jaci previously served as the Managing Director, Budget at the Washington State Department of Commerce and has a history of preparing and delivering testimony before legislative bodies, developing policies and procedures, and managing grants and contracts efficiently.